Rest home nurse gave dementia residents non-prescription drugs

-A registered nurse has admitted giving dementia patients in a rest home unprescribed drugs on her day off, after she claimed they were being abusive including one who was biting and hitting others.
+A registered nurse has admitted giving dementia patients in a rest home unprescribed drugs on her day off, after she claimed they were being abusive, including one who was biting and hitting others.

 Elisabeth Buckley admitted the charges of professional misconduct, including that she falsified another nurse's signature to prescribe the medication.